Fixing Cloudy Dark Spots On Any LCD TV Screen: 6 Steps

 Start by cleaning your TV screen with a microfiber cloth

-Removing the cloudy dark spots on your TV doesn’t have to be complicated.
-This is especially true if the spots have been caused by the following
+Removing the cloudy dark spots on your TV doesn’t have to be complicated – especially when the cause is any of the following:

-In this case, cleaning the screen will restore it to its original condition.
-This will allow you to watch TV without any display issues.
+In such cases, cleaning the screen will restore it to its original condition and allow you to watch TV without any display issues.

 1. Turn the TV off and unplug it.

-Fancy watching a how-to video?
-Then here’s a quick TV screen cleaning tutorial that will help you with your LCD.
+Are you more comfortable with visual, easy-to-follow instructions?
+Then here’s a quick TV screen cleaning tutorial to help you with your LCD TV.

 #2 Try Some Quickfire Fixes

 1. Restart the TV.
-Turn it off using the remote, then unplug it.
-Wait 2 minutes and turn it back on again.
+Turn the TV off using the remote, then unplug it.
+Wait 2 minutes and turn the TV back on again.

 2. Change the channel.
-Check to see if your usual viewing platform has the issue – change and watch something else.
+Check to see if your usual viewing platform is the source of the issue.
+Try watching something else and look out for dark spots.

 3. Change the input.
 Swap the source over to a completely different input – like a DVD player or internal app.

 4. Check the cables.
-Turn off the power, then unplug and replug all the cables firmly into the TV.
+Turn off the power, then unplug and firmly plug all the cables into the TV.

 #3 Adjust the Backlight Settings

-The backlight on your LCD TV is set to make your screen as bright as possible.
-This usually works well in most TV viewing environments.
-But this could make TV viewing uncomfortable in the following situations
+The backlight on your LCD TV is set to make your screen as bright as possible, so any failure or incorrect settings could explain the dark spots on your TV.
+I’ve found that, even when adjusted, backlights usually work well in most TV viewing environments.

 3. Reduce the backlight setting in small increments.
 Do so until the screen clouding disappears or fades significantly.